Learning difficulties among students when applying Amp\`ere-Maxwell's law and its implications for teaching: RESULTS

 \begin{quote} \textit{C - “The magnetic field occurs whenever there are charges in movement.
 As more charge is put in more movement, the magnitude of the magnetic field grows.”} (UPV/EHU-9) \end{quote}

-The students whose reasoning falls into this category ignore the fact that the magnetic field described in the question is in a vacuum and they associate it incorrectly with conduction currents.
+The students whose reasoning falls into this category ignore the fact that the magnetic field described in the question is in a empty region and they associate it incorrectly with conduction currents.
 This observation is demonstrated particularly clearly during the interviews.

 \begin{quote} \textit{Interviewer}: How would you explain the presence of the magnetic field?\\\textit{Cintia}: With a conductor, right?\\\textit{Ricardo}: Yes, like that.
 A little wire.\\\textit{Cintia}: A straight conductor that passes through the centre.\\\textit{Ricardo}: Yes. \\\textit{Cintia}: Because always, even if you use the right-hand rule, due to the current that is circulating, you can see the direction of the field as well.\\\textit{Interviewer}: Can you think of anything else?\\\textit{Ricardo}: Well, you might have a field that varies over time, that for practical purposes acts like a current passing through it.\\\textit{Interviewer}: What field?
 Magnetic or electric?\\\textit{Ricardo}: Electric.
 You’d have two plates or two little spheres, and a field that varies over time.
 But what happens is that the mechanism would be a bit strange, but I think it would be the same. \end{quote}